Canon SX620 vs Nikon Z7

 It is notable that the Z7 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX620 does not feature such a mic input.

 The SX620 is a recent model that features in the current product line-up of Canon.
-In contrast, the Z7 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the Z7 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the Z7 was succeeded by the Nikon Z7 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the SX620 and Z7 can be found, respectively, in the Canon SX620 Manual (free pdf) or the online Nikon Z7 Manual.

 So how do things add up?
 Is the Canon SX620 better than the Nikon Z7 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.